bethsirak/Blind_Auction/readme.md

 The winner is Jane with a bid of 700.

+## ASCII Art

+The program uses ASCII art for visual appeal.
+The art is stored in a separate file named `art.py`.
+Make sure to keep this file in the same directory as the program for proper execution.

 ## Program Complexity

 The program utilizes a nested data structure to store the bids.
 Each bid is stored as a dictionary within a list.
-This allows for efficient tracking and retrieval of bidder information.

-## Additional Notes

-- The program uses the `clear` function from the `os` library to provide a clean and user-friendly interface.
-- The `art` library is used to display an attractive logo at the beginning of the program.
+This was to test my knowledge and understanding of the different data structures with a higher complexity

 Good luck with your bidding!